d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 ![Bootorder Example 3](images/BootOrder_3.png "BootOrder example 3")

-If the `bootmode` retrieved earlier was UEFI, then the `UefiTargetBootSourceOverrideSupported` property (one time boot settings) is retrieved with the get command.
-If the `bootmode` was not UEFI, then the one time boot settings would have been set to `None`.
+If the `bootmode` retrieved earlier is UEFI, then the `UefiTargetBootSourceOverrideSupported` property (one time boot settings) is retrieved with the get command.
+If the `bootmode` is not UEFI, then the one time boot settings would have been set to `None`.

 ![Bootorder Example 4](images/BootOrder_4.png "BootOrder example 4")